 Transactions in foreign currencies are recordedat the exchange rate at the date of thetransaction.
 Monetary assets and liabilities inforeign currencies are translated at the year-end rate.
 Any resultant exchange differencesare taken to the statement of profit and loss,except when deferred in other comprehensiveincome as qualifying cash flow hedges.
 Non¬monetary assets and liabilities denominated ina foreign currency and measured at historicalcost are recorded at the exchange rateprevalent at the date of transaction.

 Revenue from contract with customers is recognisedwhen the Company satisfies performanceobligation by transferring promised goods andservices to the customer.
 Performance obligationsmaybe satisfied at a point of time or over a periodof time.
-Performance obligations satisfied over aperiod of time are recognised as per the terms ofrelevant contractual agreements/ arrangements.
+Performance obligations satisfied over aperiod of time are recognised as per the terms ofrelevant contractual agreements/ arrangements.Performance obligations are said to be satisfied ata point of time when the customer obtains controlsof the asset or when services are rendered.

 Revenue is measured based on transaction price (net ofvariable consideration) allocated to that performanceobligation.
-The transaction price of the goods andservices to a customer is based on the price specifiedin the contract and is net of variable considerationon account of estimated sales incentives / discountsoffered by the Company.
+The transaction price of the goods andservices to a customer is based on the price specifiedin the contract and is net of variable considerationon account of estimated sales incentives/discountsoffered by the Company.
 Accumulated experience isused to estimate and provide for the discounts/ rightof return, using the expected value method.

 A refund liability is recognised for expected salereturns and corresponding assets are recognisedfor the products expected to be returned.